awsdocs/aws-config-developer-guide/doc_source/faq.md

 AWS Config managed rules that trigger on one of the resources listed above, will be updated by the AWS Config team\.
 If you have not defined tags for these rules, no action is needed on your part\.
 If tags are defined, you might need to make updates to the tags of your managed rules\.

 Specifically, the AWS Config managed rule [ec2\-security\-group\-attached\-to\-eni](ec2-security-group-attached-to-eni.md) is impacted as configuration items triggering this rule will no longer be created once indirect relationships are deprecated\.
-If you use this rule, please remove it from evaluating the configuration of AWS resources prior to the deprecation of indirect relationships\.
+If you use this rule, please remove it from evaluating the configuration of AWS resources and replace it with the new [ec2\-security\-group\-attached\-to\-eni\-periodic](https://docs.aws.amazon.com/config/latest/developerguide/ec2-security-group-attached-to-eni-periodic.html) rule\.
+The [ec2\-security\-group\-attached\-to\-eni\-periodic](https://docs.aws.amazon.com/config/latest/developerguide/ec2-security-group-attached-to-eni-periodic.html) rule will not be impacted by this deprecation as it is triggered on a periodic basis rather than on configuration changes\.

 ### What is the exact impact for custom AWS Config rules that use configuration trigger for these resource types?<a name="faq-3"></a>